 Products.
 Our merchandising strategy is to offer high quality, branded products at attractive prices for the entire value-conscious family.
 We seek to maintain a diverse assortment of first quality, in-season merchandise that appeals to the distinctive tastes and preferences of our core customers.
-Approximately 47% of our net sales are represented by nationally recognized brands.
+Approximately 46% of our net sales are represented by nationally recognized brands.
 We also offer a wide variety of products from less recognized brands and a lesser amount representing private label products under our proprietary brands such as "Diva Blue," "Red Ape," "Vintage Harlem," and "Lil Ms Hollywood."
 Our private brand products enable us to expand product selection, offer merchandise at lower prices and enhance our product offerings.

 Our merchandise includes apparel, accessories and home décor.
 Within apparel, we offer fashion sportswear for men, women and children, including offerings for newborns, infants, toddlers, boys and girls.
-We also offer accessories, which includes handbags, jewelry, footwear, belts, intimate apparel and sleepwear, as well as a limited assortment of home décor.
+Accessories include handbags, jewelry, footwear, belts, intimate apparel and sleepwear.

-The following table sets forth the merchandise assortment by classification as a percentage of net sales for fiscal 2009, 2008 and 2007.
+The following table sets forth the merchandise assortment by classification as a percentage of net sales for fiscal 2010, 2009 and 2008.